juanedflores/juanedflores-Website/Blog/Computer_Music_Book_in_Max_MSP/Computer_Music_Book_in_Max_MSP.md

 ## Introduction

-This post is about exploring some fundamental concepts in Digital Signal Processing (DSP) and Digital Sound Synthesis by using a program called Max, a visual programming language.
+This post is about exploring some fundamental concepts in Digital Signal Processing (DSP) and Digital Sound Synthesis by using a program called Max, a visual programming language. test

 ### Computer Music Book